catspeed-cc/invidious-proton-privoxy-stack/README.md

 proton-privoxy can work for 1 or any even number of VPN connections/IP's (1,2,4,6,8,etc).

-- You could have for example, 4 process(es) on one single VPN IP
+- You could have for example, 4 process(es) on 1 single VPN IP
-- You could have for example, 4 processes with 4 VPN IP's
+- You could have for example, 4 processes on 4 VPN IP's
 - Nginx will rotate the backends for you

 ## Features